Mr. PlayasMexico's Insider Beach Guide

 Turquoise Caribbean water and white sand at Cancun Hotel Zone beach

-Sargassum 2026 — The Single Biggest Trip-Breaker
+Sargassum in 2026 — The Single Biggest Trip-Breaker

 If you are visiting between May and September, sargassum should be the deciding factor.
 The brown seaweed has become an annual reality on Mexico's Caribbean coast, and the difference between Cancún's Hotel Zone and Playa del Carmen during a heavy bloom is the difference between a postcard beach and a pile of decomposing kelp at the waterline.